m-shao/m-shao/README.md

 # 💫About Me :
-⌨️ I am currently working on a typing app website
+⌨️ I am currently working on a typing app website__
-💻 I am a front end high school developer
+💻 I am a front end high school developer__
-🇨🇦 Canada
+🍁 Canada